mblockelet/opentezos/docs/smart-contracts/simple-nft-contract-1.md

 }
 ```

-The same contract, compiled to Michelson
+The same contract, compiled to Michelson:

 ```ocaml
 storage int;